JoaoBett/randQuote-Generator/README.md

 Click the "New Quote" button to generate a random quote.
 Use the "Tweet Quote", "Copy Quote", "YouTube Search" and "ProfileIcon" buttons for additional functionalities.

+## API

+Thanks to [Quotable][https://github.com/lukePeavey/quotable] for providing the API used in this project.